 This is done by having a wireless transmitter/receiver built into the laptop, or other devices, communicate with a central router that may have a combination of both wireless and wired connections.
 The result is that any of the devices connected to the router can access the internet directly or communicate with the other devices connected to the router.

-As result of this technology, new products that incorporate communication and content access between PC-based and home theater components using both wired and wireless connectivity, are now appearing on the scene.
-Check out examples of network media players and Blu-ray Disc players that incorporate wireless connectivity.
+As result of this technology, new products that incorporate communication and content access between PC-based and home theater components using both wired and wireless connectivity, are now on the scene.
+Check out examples included in many network media players/media streamers, Blu-ray Disc players, LCD TVs, and Home Theater Receivers that incorporate WiFi and wireless network connectivity.

 Another form of wireless connectivity appearing on the scene is the transmission of high definition content from a source device, such as Blu-ray Disc player to an HDTV or Video projector.